 The Discipline of the Mongols

 One of the rules for the Keshik clearly underlines how the commander of the entire guard unit of a military outpost must himself stand alongside his own soldiers for the night watch.
 And failure to do so would result in lashings of various degrees, ranging from 30 to 70 strokes, while repeat offenses even meant their total expulsion from the guard.

-Similarly, while on the campaign, the Mongol officers were expected to inspect each and every soldier’s equipment under his command, and make sure that even their repairing gear (like needle and threads) were in order before a battle.
+Similarly, while on the campaign, the Mongol officers were expected to inspect each and every soldier’s equipment under his command, and make sure that even their repairing gear (like needles and threads) were in order before a battle.
 And, while on the march, the officer along with the next-in-line soldier was responsible for dismounting and picking up the gear accidentally left off by the preceding troop.

 Talking of battles, contrary to our popular notions of a ‘cacophony’ of horsemen hordes approaching the field, the Mongols, according to most contemporary sources, moved in deafening silence like a reticent menace, all in formidable order with dedicated standards ascribed to divisions.
 But once the men were arrayed in their positions, the ‘discord’ was unleashed with the beating of the